cedws/apple-telemetry/README.md

 # Contribution

 If you come across any other domains, please submit a PR!
 Add the entries to the `blacklist` file then run `generate.py` with Python 3.
-It can take a few minutes because it has to make of DNS queries.
+It can take a few minutes because it has to make a lot of DNS queries.